erasmus-without-paper/ewp-specs-sec-intro/README.md

 ### Which should I implement?

-We currently require all servers to support a fixed set of security methods, for all APIs:
+This version of this document requires all servers to support a fixed set of security methods, for all APIs:

  * Servers MUST use [TLS Client Certificate method][cliauth-tlscert] for authenticating clients.

-In case of some APIs, servers MAY also allow [anonymous clients][cliauth-none].
+ * In case of some APIs, servers MAY also allow [anonymous clients][cliauth-none].
+The choice of whether to support anonymous clients or not is made by the server implementers, and is declared in manifest entries of certain APIs, which allow for this choice.

  * Clients MUST use [TLS Server Certificate method][srvauth-tlscert] for authenticating servers.